mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/user/Mustafa Tıkır.rst

    At this page, the user should write an string for the name and integer for the record.

-   After user write the data, it is enough to click to save button being at the buttom of the page.
+   After user write the data, it is enough to click to save button being at the button of the page.

    And as it is shown below, it is added to Records list.